FALL GAMES

 Our statewide Flag Football and Cheerleading tournament draws hundreds of Special Olympics athletes from around the state to compete in our top levels of traditional, and unified Flag Football & Cheerleading competition.

-The 2024 Flag Football and Cheerleading tournament will take place at Camp McCain in Grenada MS on
+The 2025 Flag Football & Cheerleading tournament will take place at Camp McCain in Grenada MS

-Athletes will arrive on Friday, November 15th and we will have our Opening Ceremonies that night.
+Athletes will arrive on Friday, November 7th with our Opening Ceremonies that night.

 UNIFIED SPORTSSpecial Olympics Mississippi promotes Unified Sports competitions in schools and our 17 multi-county regions, as well as unified experiences that draw attention to the need for unified sports.
 Dedicated to promoting social inclusion through shared sports training and competition experiences, the Unified Sports movement joins people with and without intellectual disabilities on the same team.
 It was inspired by a simple principle: training together and playing together is a quick path to friendship and understanding.
 In Unified Sports, teams are made up of people of similar age and ability, which makes practices more fun and games more challenging and exciting for all.
 Having sport in common is just one more way that preconceptions and false ideas are swept away. |